 Travel Demand Modeling

-Data sources that were used for this work include roadway network and traffic count data produced by the NMDOT Data Management Bureau, travel data from commercial vendors, and socio-economic data from the U.S. Census Bureau.
+Data sources that were used for this work include roadway network and traffic count data produced by the NMDOT Data Management Bureau, big travel data from commercial vendors, and socio-economic data from the U.S. Census Bureau.

 How to Request Modeling from NMDOT